 Go online.
 To find a roofing contractor in your area, check out the resources below:

 Once you have found roofers in your area, it’s time to start the process of hiring the right one for your needs:

-Step 1 of 8: Narrow down your results.
+Step 1: Narrow down your results.
 Reduce your results to about three options.

 Step 2: Review their references.
 Once you’ve narrowed down your options to three or fewer possibilities, take the time to review their references.

 One way to do so is through checking their reviews as noted in Step 1.
 You can also ask the roofing contractor if they have anyone you can speak with about their work.

 Step 3: Check the license.
 It’s a good idea to work with licensed and bonded contractors, so be sure to verify that the roofing contractor is licensed, that the license is current, and that they hold all of the necessary insurance and bonds so you are protected in case of damage or need for litigation.

 Not all states have the same licensing requirements, so be sure to check what licensing your state requires first with your local government.

 Step 4: Find out if they subcontract.
 Some contractors use other contractors to perform some work.
 Before you hire a roofing contractor, find out if they plan to subcontract out your work.
 If they do, be sure to fully research the subcontracted company before you go ahead.

 Step 5: Ask about any warranties.
 A warranty on work done, and even parts used, can provide peace of mind on roof repairs.